Our Earl soon became more civil to me. He paid good coin for straw to be laid in a corner so that I might have a cleanlie privy.

 I trusted none, so gave that cat no thanks.
 Instead, I resolved to pass less time at my window wishing to be free, and more in listening to the whisperings of my lord and his friends.

-Oh, the Tower was a place of great wickedness.
+Oh, the Tower was a wicked place.

 And I, being young and apt to learn, learnt wickedness there.

-There can’t have been many of the Earl of Essex’s supporters in the Tower at the end of 1601.
+There can’t have been many of the Earl of Essex’s supporters left in the Tower by the end of 1601.
 After the February rebellion most had been spread around the public prisons or held in the houses of reliable citizens.
 Once the interrogations, trials, and executions were over, some were fined and many released.

 There was plenty of wicked whispering going outside the Tower, as well.
 Now Sir Robert Cecil ruled “both Court and Crown”, his former allies Sir Walter Ralegh and Lord Cobham had grown restive.
 Their headquarters were in Ralegh’s Durham House.
 Lord Admiral Charles Howard, who’d commanded the siege of Essex House, is said to have remarked he wouldn’t mind taking cannon there.